al45tair/pygeon/README.rst

 ``pygeon`` is a Python geolocation toolkit.
-It can construct a geolocation database from publicly available data held on the RIR’s FTP servers, and then allows lookups both from the command line and via its API.
+It can construct a geolocation database from publicly available data held on the RIRs’ FTP servers, and then allows lookups both from the command line and via its API.

 See the documentation_ for more details.